 God never hears your voice, excepting when

-You lie upon the bed at nights and weep.” (ll.
-1. 653–60)
+You lie upon the bed at nights and weep.”
+(1. 653–60)

 The beams of light, the all-seeing sun and moon, which control the birds, the terror of being inaudible to God except under certain conditions: the poem seizes on the lime tree to articulate a remarkably Schreberian vision.
 The tree becomes the focal point of a paranoid structure.
 The confusion about who is speaking that arises when poetry encloses itself in quotation marks, as happens here, is a particularly Coleridgean inheritance and a signal of its alliance with Schreber’s psychotic discourse, as Langan indicates in her reading of Christabel (147–48).
-I want to highlight, here, the sun’s use of the word “shall,” which, as Russell Grigg reminds us, epitomizes psychotic discourse: in the face of the utterance “shall,” the subject is asked to commit to the plan of the other (61).
+I want to highlight, here, the sun’s use of the word “shall,” which, as Grigg reminds us, epitomizes psychotic discourse: in the face of the utterance “shall,” the subject is asked to commit to the plan of the other (61).
 In making this point, Grigg draws on Lacan’s discussion of the word “shall” in Schreber’s hallucinatory conversations with God.
-Lacan’s sees language as an “endurance test” for Schreber, who receives “interrupted messages, by means of which a relationship is sustained between the subject and his divine interlocutor” (Écrits 451).
-God tests Schreber with incomplete phrases like “Now I shall…” and “I shall…,” to which Schreber must fill in what remains of the sentence in a way that “indicate the subject’s position on the basis of the message itself” (452).
-The sun’s “shall I” in Aurora Leigh functions quite similarly: as Aurora quotes her hallucination of the sun, it addresses a “you” that, at one level, interpellates Aurora, but at another level, because Aurora is quoting the sun’s voice, forces Aurora to imagine herself as outside of herself, as seen by the omnipotent sun and its angels.
-The double interpellation is especially disquieting because Aurora’s name, meaning “dawn,” indicates her own readiness to “lift this light / Against the lime-tree”: she is forced to experience herself as the divine agent of her own manipulation: swept clear of her own thoughts, she is being placed “beside me” by her remade relation to the lime tree.
-Michelle Martinez emphasizes how the first lime-tree passage in Aurora Leigh signals “an important change of register in the text,” as the poem then begins to apostrophize a “You,” seemingly the reader, standing outside of Leigh Hall (40).
+Lacan sees language as an “endurance test” for Schreber, who receives “interrupted messages, by means of which a relationship is sustained between the subject and his divine interlocutor” (Écrits 451).
+God tests Schreber with incomplete phrases like “Now I shall . . .” and “I shall . . . ,” to which Schreber must fill in what remains of the sentence in a way that “indicate[s] the subject’s position on the basis of the message itself” (452).
+The sun’s “shall I” in Aurora Leigh functions quite similarly.
+As Aurora quotes her hallucination of the sun, it addresses a “you” that, at one level, interpellates Aurora but at another level, because Aurora is quoting the sun’s voice, forces Aurora to imagine herself as outside of herself, as seen by the omnipotent sun and its angels.
+The double interpellation is especially disquieting because Aurora’s name, meaning “dawn,” indicates her readiness to “lift this light / Against the lime-tree.”
+She is forced to experience herself as the divine agent of her own manipulation; swept clear of her thoughts, she is being placed “beside me” by her remade relation to the lime tree.
+Michele C. Martinez emphasizes how the first lime-tree passage in Aurora Leigh signals “an important change of register in the text” as the poem then begins to apostrophize a “You,” seemingly the reader, standing outside of Leigh Hall (40).
 The figural work of that apostrophe certainly continues in this passage.
-For Lacan, the work of such a “you” marks the border between psychotic and non-psychotic discourse: “The you is the hooking of the other in the waters of meaning,” he explains, as he seeks a way, within psychotic language, “to elevate this you to subjectivity” (Seminar III 299).
+For Lacan, the work of such a “you” marks the border between psychotic and nonpsychotic discourse: “The you is the hooking of the other in the waters of meaning,” he explains, as he seeks a way, within psychotic language, “to elevate this you to subjectivity” (Seminar III 299).
 The “you” of this passage, however, is “me,” who is subjected to an omnipotent sun who asks “shall,” as if it had been subjected, at dawn, to a yet more powerful “you”: the gap between the ego and Other has been foreclosed in this passage.